mah0x211/lua-redis/README.md

 ## Command Execution

-calling the client method executes the redis command with the same name as the method except the following commands;
+calling the client method executes the redis command with the same name as the method except the following methods;

+- `sndtimeo`
+- `rcvtimeo`
+- `pipeline`
 - `quit`
 - `multi`
 - `subscribe`